 How Can God Forgive in the Judgment Hour?

 When Christ died on the cross, God judged the entire human family in Him and thus Jesus died for the sins of the entire human family.
-Just as sin came to the human family by Adam's sin, even so by the life and death of Jesus, all who believe are accounted to have been judged, punished, and put to death in Him.
+Just as sin came to the human family by Adam's sin, even so by the life and death of Jesus, all who repent and believe in Christ are accounted to have been judged, punished, and put to death in Him.
 And not only are those who believe in Christ accounted to have died in Christ, in Christ all who believe are accounted to be as sinless as Jesus.
 Thus the Law of God is fully satisfied by the life (righteousness that is equal to the very righteousness of God) of Jesus and by the death (propitiation or substitutionary death) of Jesus.
 Jesus then became the divine Representative and Substitute for those repentant sinners of the human family who believe.
 Thus Jesus is the Mediator or High Priest for all those who are of faith.
 Please read the following two Bible passages:

 2 Corinthians 5:14-21 For the love of Christ constraineth us; because we thus judge, that if one died for all, then were all dead: And that He died for all, that they which live should not henceforth live unto themselves, but unto Him which died for them, and rose again.
 Wherefore henceforth know we no man after the flesh: yea, though we have known Christ after the flesh, yet now henceforth know we Him no more.
 Therefore if any man be in Christ, he is a new creature old things are passed away; behold, all things are become new.
 And all things are of God, who hath reconciled us to Himself by Jesus Christ, and hath given to us the ministry of reconciliation; To wit, that God was in Christ, reconciling the world unto Himself, not imputing their trespasses unto them; and hath committed unto us the word of reconciliation.
 Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God.
 For He hath made (accounted) Him to be sin for us, who knew no sin; that we might be made (accounted) the righteousness of God in Him.